JormungandrGames/Spritandroidimals/README.md

 Benjamin Kugler, Jon Forster and Kyle Pestka

 ######
-Spritandroidimals is a typical run and dodge android game.
+Spritandroidimals is an obstacle avoidance android game.
 It was created in the span of four days for a android development winter course at pacific university.

 Class
 https://www.pacificu.edu/current-undergraduate/academics/course-catalog?search_api_views_fulltext=cs-260